busracode/busracode/README.md

 ## ✨ ABOUT ME:
-🏫 Studying Software Engineering at Istinye University, Istanbul, Turkey <br>
+🏫I'm a 2nd-year Software Engineering student at Istinye University, Istanbul, Turkey <br>
 🔭I'm currently improving my skills in front-end development, while also working on university projects that strengthen my foundation in software engineering and problem-solving.<br>
 🚀I’m focused on creating meaningful projects and constantly learning new skills in coding and web development.